 Typically, you’d not expect them to start the installation within the same working week, but within 7-10 days of initial enquiry is a reasonable guestimate.

-Whether you need an emergency installation, or have a looser timeline, you can get the ball rolling right now by getting quotes from up to 3 Gas Safe engineers.
+Whether you need an emergency installation, or have a looser timeline, you can start right now by getting your fixed price online using Heatable.

 No replacement is the same, as there are variables including:

 - Moving a boiler to a new location

 - Size of the boiler (smaller boilers are cheaper)